laspy/laspy/doc/source/tut_part_1.rst

         # Instantiate a new VLR.
         new_vlr = VLR(user_id = "The User ID", record_id = 1,
                       VLR_body = "\x00" * 1000)
+        # The \x00 represents what's called a "null byte"
         # Do the same thing without keword args
         new_vlr = VLR("The User ID", 1, "\x00" * 1000)
         # Do the same thing, but add a description field.